barryclark/jekyll-now/_posts/2023-09-01-rust-compile-time-type-information.md

 I find this pretty elegant and concise and it turns out the error messages are very readable if we try to call the function with two types of different size.
 There's just one problem with this: it does not compile on stable Rust.
-Current stable Rust (1.71.1 at the time of writing) does not allow us to compare associated constants for equality.
-We need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it which is unfortunate because I really would want my solution to work on stable Rust.
+Current stable Rust (1.72 at the time of writing) does not allow us to compare associated constants for equality.
+We need the feature [`associated_const_equality`](https://github.com/rust-lang/rust/issues/92827) to compile it which is unfortunate because I really would this solution to work on stable Rust.

 For completeness let me mention another [known way](https://github.com/rust-lang/rfcs/issues/3162)